OpenNTF/dojo-webpack-plugin/README.md

 # Client-side Execution of non-transformed Async require

 Webpack normally transforms async `require()` calls into `__webpack_require__()` calls for the purpose of loading modules at application runtime.
 However, if the call references dependencies which cannot be evaluated at build time, then the `require()` call will not be transformed.
-Instead, `require()`, as implemented by this plugin, will be called at application runtime on the client and will complete synchronously provided the requested modules are available from chunks that have already been loaded in the client.
+Instead, `require()`, as implemented by this plugin, will be called at application runtime on the client and will complete synchronously (callback invoked prior to returning) provided the requested modules are available from chunks that have already been loaded in the client.
 If any of the modules requested are not available, then an exception is thrown.

 # Sample application